Personnel Policy Manual

 A District Library vehicle may be available for employee use for work-related travel.
 Employees are responsible for the safe and legal operation of library vehicles.
 Accidents involving a library vehicle must be reported to the Director as soon as possible.

 When a library vehicle is not available, an employee may be asked to use a personal vehicle for work-related travel.
-The employee will be compensated at the current mileage rate as periodically determined by the Board.
+The employee will be compensated at the current mileage rate as periodically determined by the Internal Revenue Service.
 The employee is responsible for keeping an accurate written record of miles traveled in the personal vehicle.
 The Director is authorized to approve or deny mileage compensation for the use of a personal vehicle when prior approval has not been given.

 l.
 Jury Duty